rikbosch/PowerUp/Readme.markdown

 - Deploying with Umbraco Courier

 But, of course, this is just the beginning.
 As PowerShell is the first class scripting environment in Windows, you are free to use any script, cmdlet or plain executable you choose.

-In the near future, we expect to specifically add support for:

-- Database activities, such as backing up/restoring and migrations
-- Administration of scheduled tasks
-- Installation of windows services
-- Deploying to more than one destination server

 ## How to Integrate Into a Project